appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

-# Update Data Using Table Inline Editing
+# Update Data Using Table

 This page shows you how to add and edit Table data through inline editing.